limjierui/tp/docs/UserGuide.md

 ### Remove a credit card: `delete`

-Deletes a credit card from your list at the specified index.
+Deletes a credit card from your credit card list at the specified index.
 Use the `list /cc` command to view the current indexes of your credit cards.

 #### Format: `delete /cc [INDEX]`

-* `[INDEX]` refers to the index of credit card in your credit card list in which you want to delete.
+* `[INDEX]` refers to the index of the entries in your credit card list in which you want to delete.
     * Enter `2` if you want to delete the second credit card in your credit card list.

 #### Expected Outcome